vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 - **Building**: in which it will download the simulation artifact and prepare the hosts
 - **Deploying**: in which it will deploy the simulation to run on all the injectors
-- **Injecting**: in which the simulation is running and can be viewed from the Reports
+- **Injecting**: in which the simulation is running and can be viewed from the Reports.

 {{< img src="injecting.png" alt="Injecting" >}}

 {{< anchor logs >}}

 By clicking on the {{< icon file-alt >}} icon in the **Build Start** column, Gatling Enterprise will display the build logs of the simulation.
 There is a limit of 1000 logs for a run.

+Viewing the Log can also be helpful in determining why a run failed and what errors you will need to correct to successfully run your simulation.

 {{< img src="logs.png" alt="Logs" >}}